xolariansky/covidapi/README.md

      * there are alternatives for parts
      * with JOSE you can do a lot wrong and the hackish way of utilizing JWE for reference-IDs is certainly no intended use

-* thesis: privacy is increased the more app providers join in.
+* thesis: privacy is increased the more app vendors join in.
    * tbd

 -----